Skip to main content

 Most goals benefit from 5 to 15 milestones depending on complexity and timeframe.
 Too few milestones leave gaps where progress feels invisible.
 Too many create administrative overhead that slows execution.
 Each milestone should represent a meaningful, verifiable achievement that you can celebrate before moving to the next.

-What is the best way to plan a long-term goal?
+What is the Best way to plan a long-term goal?

 Work backward from your desired outcome.
 Ask what needs to be true for the goal to be complete, then identify the phases, milestones, and tasks required.
 Map dependencies between tasks so you know the critical path, build in review points to catch misalignment early, and schedule regular weekly reviews to adjust the plan as reality unfolds.